torpkev/epidemic_docs/remedies.md

     cures:
       - wound

 Effects to add - matches on potion effect type, then adds the time to the number of seconds left on the timer (IF the potion effect is already active, if not, will set it as a new effect for the number of seconds).
-Will set the amplifier to the amplifier number here IF the current amplifier is < than this (or not set)
+Will set the amplifier to the amplifier number here IF the current amplifier is < than this (or not set).
+Potion effects information can be found here: [Potion Effects](https://torpkev.github.io/epidemic_docs/potioneffects)

     add_effects:
       WEAKNESS: